 UNC requires three letters of recommendation, at least one professional and one academic.
 These letters should address the applicant’s administrative and/or management experience as well as academic qualifications.
-All letters of recommendation must be on original letterhead, signed by the person providing the recommendation, and submitted by recommender via the NAFCAS portal.
+All letters of recommendation must be on original letterhead, and signed by the person providing the recommendation.
+It should be submitted by recommender via the NAFCAS portal.
 The letters can be addressed to the Fellowship Selection Committee.

 Are international applicants eligible for consideration?